May 4, 2023

 For more information on regulated coal ash sites in Utah, see Mapping the Coal Ash Contamination.

-Six Unregulated Coal Ash Legacy Ponds and Inactive Landfills in Utah (ash dumps exempted from the 2015 Coal Ash Rule)
+Six Coal Ash Legacy Ponds and Inactive Landfills in Utah

-In addition, Utah hosts at least six unregulated inactive coal ash landfills and legacy ponds that escape federal regulation (Table 2).
-The exact number remains unknown because utilities are not required to report these sites.
+In addition, Utah hosts at least six inactive coal ash landfills and legacy ponds that escaped federal regulation.
+The exact number remains unknown because utilities were not required to report these sites.

 These dumps are almost certainly contaminating water and threatening health and the environment; however, monitoring data are not currently available for most unregulated sites.